Sherlock Holmes: Minor characters

+Parodies

+A popular form of Holmesian pastiche is the parody.
+"My Evening with Sherlock Holmes", by J. M. Barrie, was released in 1891, four years after Holmes first appearance in print and four months after "A Scandal in Bohemia" appeared in The Strand; it is generally considered a parody.
+Many others soon followed, with the protagonists often given thinly veiled names such as Sherlaw Kombs (by Robert Barr), Picklock Holes (by R. C. Lehmann), Shamrock Jolnes (by O. Henry), Holmlock Shears, Shylock Homes, and so on.

+Conan Doyle himself contributed to this style, with 1898's "The Lost Special" featuring an unnamed "amateur reasoner" intended to be identified by his readers as Holmes.
+The author's explanation of a baffling disappearance argued in Holmesian style poked fun at his own creation.
+Similar Conan Doyle short stories are "The Field Bazaar", "The Man with the Watches", and 1924's "How Watson Learned the Trick", a parody of the Watson–Holmes breakfast-table scenes.

+In 1944, American mystery writers Frederic Dannay and Manfred B. Lee (writing under their joint pseudonym Ellery Queen) published The Misadventures of Sherlock Holmes, a collection of thirty-three pastiches written by various well-known authors, featuring many parodies.

+Scholarly works

 There have been many scholarly works dealing with Sherlock Holmes, some working within the bounds of the Great Game, and some written from the perspective that Holmes is a fictional character.
 In particular, there have been three major annotated editions of the complete series.
 The first was William Baring-Gould's 1967 The Annotated Sherlock Holmes.
 This two-volume set was ordered to fit Baring-Gould's preferred chronology, and was written from a Great Game perspective.
 The second was 1993's The Oxford Sherlock Holmes (general editor: Owen Dudley Edwards), a nine-volume set written in a straight scholarly manner.
 The most recent is Leslie Klinger's The New Annotated Sherlock Holmes (2004–05), a three-volume set that returns to a Great Game perspective.